SyafiqRamlee/robust-radiomics-img-recon/README.md

 ## Folder structure

-PDF plots generated for this study have been segregated by file name (Robust vs NonRobust) and investigation group as per the folder structure below:
+Plots generated for this study have been segregated according to robustness category (Robust vs NonRobust) and investigation group as per the folder structure below:

 ```
 📦
 ├─ acq_time
-│  ├─ RobustPlot .... .pdf
+│  ├─ Robust
-│  └─ NonRobustPlot .... .pdf
+│  └─ NonRobust
 ├─ beta_value
 │  └─ as above
 ├─ filter_width